amitfin/retry/README.md

 It's possible to disable the cancellation logic by setting `retry_id` to an empty string (`retry_id: ""`) or null (`retry_id: null`).
 In such a case, the action doesn't cancel any other running action and will not be canceled by any other future action.
 Note that it's not possible to set `retry_id` to an empty string or null via the "UI Mode" but instead the "YAML Mode" in the UI should be used.

-### Notes
+### Logging

-1. The action does not propagate inner action failures (exceptions) since the attempts are done in the background.
+The action does not propagate inner action failures (exceptions) since the attempts are done in the background.
 However, the action logs a warning when the inner function fails (on every attempt).
 It also logs an error and issue a repair ticket when the maximum amount of attempts is reached.
-2. Action supports a list of entities either by providing an explicit list or by [targeting areas and devices](https://www.home-assistant.io/docs/scripts/service-calls/#targeting-areas-and-devices).
-It's also possible to specify a [group](https://www.home-assistant.io/integrations/group) entity.
-The inner action is performed individually per entity to isolate failures.
-Group entities are expanded (recursively.)

 ## Install